Theresa J. Kaijage: WAMATA

 WAMATA is a Swahili acronym for the phrase "Walio Katika Mapambano Na AIDS Tanzania" which means "People in the fight against AIDS in Tanzania".
 Kaijage opened her home to a young woman, infected with HIV and her child who was not infected.
 Kaijage observed that breastfeeding took a lot of energy from the mother; she would get out of breath and pass out.
 Kaijage would frequently have to rush her to the emergency room.
 Kaijage and the mother she took in sought out alternatives to breast milk.
 After the mother stopped breastfeeding, she became much healthier.
 She had more energy; she thrived and the baby thrived.
 This is what catalyzed Kaijage to invest all of her energy into WAMATA.
 A main goal of WAMATA is to empower women with their reproductive rights, as well as to provide information on mother-to-child transmission of HIV.
 Through counselling sessions offered by WAMATA, infected women learn about the risks of breastfeeding and alternative feeding methods, such as spoon feeding beans and juices, to ensure the long-lasting health of the child.
 With WAMATA, Kaijage seeks to "break down the barriers in health care by bringing AIDS care to the homes of those unable to leave their beds."
-Kaijage does not only want to combat the spread of HIV/AIDS locally, but globally.
-The organization has received funding from the Clinton Foundation and the Global Fund in order to reach greater lengths and depths.
+The organization has received funding from the Clinton Foundation and the Global Fund.